gamethis/BonkeyWonkers/README.md

 ## Step 2

 + Update the Terraform template(`Dockerfile.tpl`) file so that the resulting `Dockerfile` also runs the below commands inside the image as part of the run statement.
-+ This must be completed without a using something other than a simple string variable.
++ This must be completed using something other than a simple string variable.

   ```
   whoami